Port Allen, Louisiana

-Port Allen is a city in, and the parish seat of, West Baton Rouge Parish, Louisiana, United States.
+Port Allen is a city in and the parish seat of West Baton Rouge Parish, Louisiana, United States.
 Located on the west bank of the Mississippi River, it is bordered by Interstate 10 and US Highway 190.
 The population was 4,939 in 2020.
 It is part of the Baton Rouge metropolitan statistical area.

 Port Allen is home to the Mississippi Riverfront Development, which provides a panoramic view of the Mississippi River and Baton Rouge, the West Baton Rouge Museum, the City of Port Allen Railroad Depot, Scott's Cemetery, the Port of Greater Baton Rouge, and the Port Allen Lock.

 History

 Pre-history

-The village of La Ville De St. Michel or San Miguel (1790–1817) had existed in a nearby location to what is now the city of Port Allen.
+The village of La Ville de Saint-Michel or San Miguel (1790–1817) had existed in a nearby location to what is now the city of Port Allen.
 Around the 1850s, a new community had started around the same location and went by the name Town of West Baton Rouge.